- Home

 Disclosures

-Faculty and key personnel must disclose their Outside Activities and/or Significant Financial Interests in outside organizations that relate to their University responsibilities on an annual basis by submitting the Kuali Disclosure Form.
+Faculty and key personnel must disclose their Outside Activities and/or Significant Financial Interests in outside organizations that relate to their university responsibilities on an annual basis by submitting the Kuali Disclosure Form.
 In addition, an updated Disclosure Form must be submitted within 30 days of any significant change in outside interests or Significant Financial Interests.

 Complete and accurate disclosures of all outside activities (paid and unpaid), in-kind and other support, and foreign travel are of the utmost importance.
+Log into the Kuali System to complete disclosures

 Required Training